Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Staffordshire and are not the council.
 About us

-The Staffordshire County Council Cabinet met on Wednesday 15 April 2026 to discuss and approve a new Traffic and Network Management Plan and the Capital Programme for Schools for 2026/27.
-The meeting also included an update on the Staffordshire Means Business
+The Staffordshire County Council Cabinet met on Wednesday 15 April 2026, approving a new Traffic and Network Management Plan and a significant Capital Programme for Schools.
+The meeting also included an update on the local economy and a review of the Forward Plan of Key Decisions.

 Traffic and Network Management Plan

-The Cabinet approved the new Traffic and Network Management Plan (TANMP), which provides a strategic and operational framework for managing traffic, roadworks, events, and incidents across Staffordshire's highway network.
-Councillor Peter Mason, Cabinet Member for Strategic Highways, presented the plan, highlighting that it supports the Staffordshire Roadmap to a Better Network
+The Cabinet approved the Traffic and Network Management Plan (TANMP), which sets out the council's strategy for managing traffic, roadworks, events, and incidents across Staffordshire's highway network.
+Councillor Peter Mason, Cabinet Member for Strategic Highways, stated that the plan aims to reduce unnecessary disruption, keep Staffordshire moving and make sure our highways are managed in a way that puts residents first.

 Capital Programme for Schools 2026/2027